 - give clients advice on how to solve a problem, or how to improve their lives.
 You can make real connections with your customers and earn their trust.

 - know who your customers are.
 That way you can target your ads directly to them.
-Reach those who are more likely to do business with you, so that later down the funnel there’d be an opportunity to offer a discount on your product or service that earns you a customer.
+Reach those who are more likely to do business with you.
+Later down the funnel there’d be an opportunity to offer a discount on your product or service which can earn you a customer.

 Bottom Line with running Facebook Ads…

 One of the best advantages to Facebook advertising is that it’s not a billboard for people to drive past and forget.
 People are home right now due to the quarantine.
-Now is the time to reach your potential clients, while they’re looking for a distraction from all of this.
+Now is the time to reach your potential clients, while they’re looking for a distraction from all the chaos.

 The possibilities with running Facebook ads are endless.

 I know.
-You might be thinking, “But I’m a small company, so I don’t stand a chance against the big guys.”
+You might be thinking, “But I’m a small company.
+I don’t stand a chance against the big guys.”

 Well, remember those little doggies?
 That’s how it is with Facebook marketing.
 Running Facebook ads empowers small businesses.
-Even with limited budgets for advertising, smaller companies with properly run campaigns can effectively compete against much larger companies with a bottomless ad allowance.
+Even with limited budgets for advertising, smaller companies with properly run campaigns, have an edge.
+They can creep up from behind, and effectively compete against much larger companies with a bottomless ad allowance.
 Did I mention how unassuming those dogs were? 🙂

 As long as your Facebook marketing team determines who your audience is, gives them what they want, and builds an effective strategy that converts…the size of your company doesn’t really matter.